Jira-saki/serverless-website-aws-s3/README.md

 While I performed the initial setup manually, I learned the importance of repeatable, documented infrastructure and how services like S3 and CloudFront interconnect.

-## CI/CD Pipeline Design:
+This is a great starting point.
+The content is all there, but it can be organized for better readability.
+The goal is to separate the high-level concepts from the specific technical details.

+Here is a refined version you can use, organized into clear, professional sections.

+---

+### **Key Learnings**

+I gained a deeper understanding of fundamental DevOps principles and practiced them through this project.

-I learned how to build a complete, multi-step pipeline that includes source control, authentication, deployment, and crucial post-deployment steps like cache invalidation.
+* **CI/CD Pipeline Design:** I learned how to build a complete, multi-step pipeline that includes source control, authentication, deployment, and crucial post-deployment steps like **cache invalidation**.

-**DevSecOps**:
-I practiced the "shift-left" security model by using IAM for least-privilege access and GitHub Secrets to securely manage credentials, avoiding hard-coding them in the workflow file.
+* **DevSecOps:** I practiced the **"shift-left" security model** by using **IAM** for least-privilege access and **GitHub Secrets** to securely manage credentials, which is a modern alternative to hard-coding sensitive information.

-**Cloud-Native Services**:
-I gained practical experience with AWS's core services, understanding how they are used together to create a scalable and highly available application.
+* **Cloud-Native Services:** I gained practical experience with a suite of AWS's core services and learned how they are configured to work together to create a scalable and highly available application.

+---

+### **AWS Services Configuration**

+The project’s architecture relies on several AWS services, each configured to play a specific role.

+* **Amazon S3:** The project uses an S3 bucket with **static website hosting** enabled to serve as the highly available origin for the website's files.
+The bucket policy was configured to allow public read access, while public access was managed and restricted at the top level to prevent unauthorized access.
+* **Amazon CloudFront (CDN):** CloudFront acts as the content delivery network (CDN), caching the website's content in data centers worldwide to improve load times for users.
+To ensure **security**, CloudFront was configured to use an **Origin Access Identity (OAI)**, which restricts direct public access to the S3 bucket.
+A crucial part of the pipeline is the automated **cache invalidation** step, which tells CloudFront to clear its cached content after a new version is deployed.